ramboz/cwv-agent/MCP-REVIEWER-GUIDE.md

 }
 ```

-**Important**: Replace `/Users/your-username/path/to/cwv-agent` with your actual cwv-agent directory path.
+**Important**: Replace `/Users/your-username/path/to/cwv-agent` with your actual cwv-agent directory path, or just `"."` if you run this from the project repo.

 ### Step 3: Set Up Custom CWV Review Mode